RenanZanelato/PowerShell_Restore-BackupDatabaseUsingBakFiles/README.md

-# Automatic Restore Bak files in local environment
+iyu# Automatic Restore Bak files in local environment

-## Before Execute settings.ps1
+## Before Execute any ps1 files
     - SQL Server installed in your computer
     - Administrator access in your computer
 ## How to use